rjoleary/cs444-joos-compiler/README.md

 ### Attribution

-The lexer in (src/haskell/Lexer.hs)[src/haskell/Lexer.hs] is based on the paper
+The parsing code in [src/haskell/Parsing.hs](src/haskell/Parsing.hs) is based on the paper
 [Monadic Parsing in Haskell](http://www.cs.nott.ac.uk/~pszgmh/pearl.pdf).
 We also adopted the improvements outlined in